 First off, many of Sony’s excellent AF assists don’t really work that well with adapted lenses.

-AF-C (continuous AF tracking) will be a little unreliable, and EyeAF can be largely hit or miss.
+AF-C (continuous AF tracking) tends to be a bit more unreliable, and EyeAF can be slightly hit or miss.

 OEM Is Faster